bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-1/exercise-4.md

 Lists
 The items of a list are arbitrary Python objects.
 Lists are formed by placing a comma-separated list of expressions in square brackets.
 (Note that there are no special cases needed to form lists of length 0 or 1.)

-Byte Arrays
-A bytearray object is a mutable array.
-They are created by the built-in bytearray() constructor.
-Aside from being mutable (and hence unhashable), byte arrays otherwise provide the same interface and functionality as immutable bytes objects.

 The extension module array provides an additional example of a mutable sequence type, as does the collections module.
-### There Is No Secret Ingredient
-In "There Is No Secret Ingredient" sections, you'll be given a series of steps to take on your own.
-Doing them will greater help solidify your understanding of the concepts being taught.
-This is where you prove if you really want to be a Dragon Warrior.

-1. Assign a new list object to the `my_cool_list` name.
-1. Add at least 5 entries to it.
-You can use both strings (ex.`'example'`) or numbers (ex. `123`).
-1. Access various members of your list via their index positions.
-1. What methods can you use to rearrange the order of the list elements?
-1. Figure out how to remove items from your list.
-How many are there?